Amateur Radio Operation

 Licensed-Only

-• Encryption is forbidden.
-All encrypted packets encountered must be immediately dropped.
+- Encryption SHALL NOT be enabled for any packet.
+All encrypted packets encountered SHOULD be immediately dropped.

-• A repeater forwards only packets that already carry an operator callsign.
+- A repeater SHALL NOT forward packets that are missing an operator callsign.

-• A repeater replaces or inserts the station callsign option with its own callsign on every forwarded packet.
+- A repeater SHALL replace or insert the station callsign option with its own callsign on every forwarded packet.

-Blind unicast is not categorically forbidden by this mode, but the expected utility of using it without encryption is limited.
+While blind unicast is not categorically forbidden by this mode, the expected utility of using it without encryption is limited.

 Hybrid